A Guide to Riding in a Group

 Easy on the brakes - Avoid grabbing handfuls of brakes.
 Freewheel, sit more upright or use light braking to adjust your speed gradually.
 This is one of the reasons why looking through the group and anticipating the actions of the riders in front is so important.

-Don’t half wheel - If you’re on the front, avoid pushing the pace and constantly moving ahead of the riding next to you.
+Don’t half wheel - If you’re on the front, avoid pushing the pace and constantly moving ahead of the rider next to you.
 Known as half-wheeling, it’ll push up the speed of the group and is considered bad form.

 Avoid kicking back your rear wheel - On rises, be aware of your rear wheel kicking back when you stand out of the saddle as it can catch the rider behind you unaware if their close on your wheel.
 With good technique, a smooth rise and correct gear selection it can be avoided.